-Emergency contraception (EC) is available in Latvia: local pharmacies distribute LNG EC, but EC is not reimbursed or covered by social security and is not included in national policies for family planning.
+Emergency contraception (EC) is available in Latvia: local pharmacies distribute LNG EC and (since June 2017) UPA EC, but EC is not reimbursed or covered by social security and is not included in national policies for family planning.

 - Sexual & reproductive health background information

 - Accessibility & prescription status

 - EC use